k-e-r-n-e-l-p-a-n-i-c/chronos/README.md

 The command line is written using Cobra CLI Framework.

 ### Installation
+You need to have 'go' installed and setup on the system.
 After cloning the repository,you can run this program by executing:

 ```